Freedom of Association Under Control

 On the basis of this precise and documented observation, the EMHRN calls on the governments of South and East Mediterranean countries to put their legislation and national practices on freedom of association in accordance with their international human rights obligations.

-http://www.emhrn.net/423 .
+The report is available at http://www.emhrn.net/423 .
 It includes one chapter for each of the 11 concerned South and East Mediterranean States, a chapter on freedom of association in the European Union Member States, as well as two thematic chapters: one on the impact of counter-terrorism laws on freedom of association, and one discussion paper on gender and freedom of association.

 The EMHRN calls on the governments of the South and Eastern Mediterranean countries to make their national legislation and practice with regard to Freedom of Association comply with their international commitments on Human rights.